How to Choose Pottery Glaze – A Beginner Glaze Guide

 Choosing to Make Your Own Pottery Glaze

-Instead of choosing a glaze, you can also make your own glaze, but we wouldn’t recommend it to a beginner.
+Instead of choosing a glaze, you can also make your own, but we wouldn’t recommend it to beginners.
 When it comes to your recipe, consider the following:

 - What temperature will you fire the glaze at?

-- Will you fire in reduction or oxidation atmospheres?
+- Will you fire in a reduction or an oxidation atmosphere?

 - Do you want a matte or glossy finish?